kennedyopokuasare/IBM_datascience/README.md

 [Certificate of Completion](https://www.coursera.org/account/accomplishments/verify/IBRF87JTMPFL)

 This plot shows a heatmap of the correlation matrix between various features of the Houses.
+There is a high corelation between house `prices` and `grade (0.67)`, `number of bathrooms (bathroom, 0.53)`, `square feet of living area (sqrt_living, 0.7)`.
+There are also notable multicolinearity between sevaral of the features, for instance between square feet above and square feet of living area.
+Here we consider only pairwise correlations, therefore statistical significance of the correlations have not been computed i.e, the p-values are not determined or adjusted or multiple testing.

 ![House price correlation matrix](./img/house_price_correlation%20matrix.png)